openforis/sepal-doc/docs/source/cookbook/classification.rst

 Start download
 ^^^^^^^^^^^^^^

-Clicking on the :icon:`fas fa-cloud-download-alt` tab will open the retrieve panel where you can select the exportation parameters (1).
+Selecting the :icon:`fas fa-cloud-download-alt` tab will open the **Retrieve** panel where you can select the exportation parameters (1).

 You need to select the band to export (2).
-There is no maximum number of bands, however, exporting useless bands will only increase the size and time of the output.
+There is no maximum number of bands; however, exporting useless bands will only increase the size and time of the output.

 You can set a custom scale for exportation (3) by changing the value of the slider in meters (m).
-Requesting a smaller resolution than the image's native resolution will not improve the quality of the output, just its size, so keep in mind that Sentinel data native resolution is 10 m and Landsat is 30 m.
+(Note: Requesting a smaller resolution than images' native resolution will not improve the quality of the output – just its size; keep in mind that the native resolution of Sentinel data is 10 m, while Landsat is 30 m.)

-You can export the image to the :btn:`SEPAL workspace` or to :btn:`Google Earth Engine Asset`.
+You can export the image to the :btn:`SEPAL workspace` or to the :btn:`Google Earth Engine Asset` list.
 The same image will be exported, but in the first case you will find it in :code:`.tif` format in the :code:`Downloads` folder; in the second case, the image will be exported to your GEE account asset list.

 .. note::

     If :btn:`Google Earth Engine Asset` is not displayed, it means that your GEE account is not connected to SEPAL.
 Please refer to `Connect SEPAL to GEE <../setup/gee.html>`__.

-Click on :btn:`<fas fa-check> Apply` to start the download process.
+Select :btn:`<fas fa-check> Apply` to start the download process.

 .. thumbnail:: ../_images/cookbook/classification/export.png
     :group: classification-recipe
-    :title: The classification confidence of "permanent water body" around a lake in eastern Zambia
+    :title: The classification confidence of "permanent water body" around a lake in eastern Zambia.

 Exportation status
 ^^^^^^^^^^^^^^^^^^

-Going to the task tab (lower-left corner using the :btn:`<fa fa-tasks>` or :btn:`<fa fa-spinner>` buttons (depending on the loading status), you will see the list of different loading tasks.
+By going to the **Task** tab (in the lower-left corner using the :btn:`<fa fa-tasks>` or :btn:`<fa fa-spinner>` buttons, depending on the loading status), you will see the list of different loading tasks.

 The interface will provide you with information about the task progress and it will display an error if the exportation has failed.
 If you are unsatisfied with the way we present information, the task can also be monitored using the `GEE task manager <https://code.earthengine.google.com/tasks>`__.

 .. tip::